HeardLibrary/digital-scholarship/manage/control/github/index.md

 ## Managing websites using GitHub - fall of 2021

-Wednesdays from 1:00 PM - 2:00 PM Central (US) Time (starting Sep 7).
+Tuesdays from 1:00 PM - 2:00 PM Central (US) Time (starting Sep 7).

 This hands-on series of lessons will quickly get you started creating a free website using GitHub pages.
 These lessons assume that you have a basic understanding of GitHub.
 However, those with no background using GitHub are welcome to attend since they can quickly catch up by doing the first two beginner lessons below.